 Beyond the draft list, Territory Lounge features a variety of Oregon wines.
 In our wine tasting expertise (we’re no George, Wine by bar George), the wine flights are the way to get a taste of the region.
 The reds lean more towards the lighter side compare to the rich deep notes of a Malbec or Cabernet.

 Passholder Insights: Territory Lounge is right outside the Storybook Dining and a great place to grab a drink before your Advance Dining Reservation.

-Passholder Insights: A great way to take a break from the Magic Kingdom is take the boat over to the Wilderness Lodge and check out the resort and the array of dining options.
+Passholder Insights: A great way to take a break from the Magic Kingdom is to take the boat over to the Wilderness Lodge and check out the resort and the array of dining options.

 Solid lounge.
 For us, we’ve always enjoyed the Territory Lounge if we are in the area.
 If we’re staying at either Copper Creek Cabins or Boulder Ridge Disney Vacation Club resorts, then we would stop in for a drink or two.
-However, if we’re not staying at the resort than we would usually end up heading to another one of our favorite lounges, like Crew’s Cup or Tambu Lounge.
+However, if we’re not staying at the resort then we would usually end up heading to another one of our favorite lounges, like Crew’s Cup or Tambu Lounge.
 If you find yourself at the Wilderness Lounge and looking for a quiet lounge to unwind, definitely check out the Territory Lounge.
 That wraps up our campfire story, goodnight!

 Don't Miss A Beat!